 The ``round'' parameter is very constrained by the hardware, so sio_setpar(3) only uses it as a hint.

 When changing the ``appbufsz'' parameter, an optimal block size is calculated by the sio_setpar(3) function.
-The sio_setpar(3) function will evolve to cope with future hardware and software constraints, so it's supposed to always do the right thing, on any hardware.
-So, to get the maximum robustness, don't change the block size.
+The sio_setpar(3) function will evolve to cope with future hardware and software constraints, so it's expected to always do the right thing, on any hardware.
+Therefore, in order to get the maximum robustness, don't change the block size.

 Synchronization is based on the callback set with the sio_onmove(3) function.
-It's called periodically, once every time a block is processed.
-Basically this provides clock ticks to the program, corresponding to the sound card's clock.
+It's called periodically, every time a block is processed.
+Basically, this provides clock ticks to the program, which correspond to the sound card's clock.

-If the block size is large, the tick rate is low, and the time makes big steps, that may not be desirable for applications requiring higher clock resolution.
-The easier solution is to use a smaller block size to get a higher tick rate.
+If the block size is large, the tick rate is low, and time increases in big steps, which may not be desirable for applications requiring higher clock resolution.
+The easiest solution is to use a smaller block size to get a higher tick rate.
 This approach has the advantage of being very accurate, but it's CPU intensive.
-Also it's not always possible to choose the block size (eg. because of hardware constraints).
+It's also not always possible to choose the block size (e.g. because of hardware constraints).

 Example: a video player plays 25 images per second.
 To get a smooth video, images must be displayed at regular time intervals.
-Thus the clock resolution must be at least twice the image rate, so 50 ticks per second.
-If the audio is at 44.1kHz, the maximum block size to get smooth video is:
+Thus, the clock resolution must be at least twice the image rate, i.e. 50 ticks per second.
+If the audio rate is 44.1kHz, the maximum block size to get smooth video is:

 44100Hz / 50Hz = 882 frames per block

 It's as simple as calling sio_setvol(3) with a value in the 0..127 range, where 0 means ``mute the stream'' and 127 is the maximum volume (the default).
-Certain apps use percents in the 0..100 range, if so a conversion must be done as follows:
+Certain apps use percents in the 0..100 range, in that case a conversion must be performed as follows:

 #define PCT_TO_SIO(pct) ((127 * (pct) + 50) / 100)